Arcadia-Science/ProteinCartography/README.md

 ## Directory Structure
 - [Snakefile](Snakefile): the Snakemake pipeline that orchestrates this repo's functions.
+- [config.yml](config.yml): default config file for the pipeline.
 - [envs/cartography.yml](envs/cartography.yml): the conda environment for this repo.
 - [ProteinCartography/](ProteinCartography/): helper scripts that are called by the Snakemake pipeline, pip-installable and importable in Python.
 - [examples/](examples/): example output files.

 ## Pipeline Overview
-This repo builds a Snakemake pipeline that takes input `.fasta` and `.pdb` files.
+This repo cotains a Snakemake pipeline that takes input `.fasta` and `.pdb` files of interest.
 The rulegraph for this pipeline is as follows:
 ![rulegraph](rulegraph.png)